-To produce well, cucumbers need plenty of sunlight.
+To produce a bountiful harvest, cucumbers need plenty of sunlight.
 Ideally, cucumbers require full sun which is at least 6-8 hours of sunlight a day.

 While cucumbers are a warm-season crop, in extreme heat and sunlight, plants may require some protection to ensure the cucumber plant doesn’t produce an excess of male flowers only and/or turn the cucumbers bitter.

-The ideal soil is free draining and fertile with added compost and aged manure.
+The ideal soil for growing cucumbers is free draining and fertile with added compost and aged manure.
 Cucumbers are heavy feeders, so starting with improved soil will help produce a productive crop.